maecapozzi/blog/content/newsletter/newsletter/47/index.md

 ---
 path: "/issue-44"
-date: "2021-08-12"
+date: "2021-08-19"
-title: "⚡ This week in design systems jobs (#44)"
+title: "⚡ This week in design systems jobs (#47)"
 tags: [{ name: "newsletter" }]
 ---

 Happy Thursday!

-Welcome the second _Jobs_ edition of the Design Systems Newsletter.
+Welcome the third _Jobs_ edition of the Design Systems Newsletter.

 Have you been having trouble finding a new design systems job?
-You're much more likely to get an interview if you have a connection at the company.
-Send me an email at mae@maecapozzi.com and I can connect you.

-**If you're interested in any of these jobs, fill out [this form](https://forms.gle/ZJnVacMuz9Dt4p3GA) and I'll connect you with employers.**
+You're much more likely to get an interview if you have a connection at the company. **If you're interested in any of these jobs, fill out [this form](https://forms.gle/ZJnVacMuz9Dt4p3GA) and I'll connect you with employers.**

 --